-iii) Board policies and procedures in determining the remuneration of the senior management and directors; With regard to directors' compensation, individual specific amounts may be determined at the Board of Directors within the limit of the total amount of ¥860 million determined at the Annual Shareholders Meeting held in June 2006, and the Company determines them accordingly (Article 361 of the Companies Act).
-In determining the individual remuneration of each Director, the Company has established a decision policy pertaining to the content of such remuneration, a summary of which is as follows.
+iii) Board policies and procedures in determining the remuneration of the senior management and directors; The Company has established a system consisting of monetary compensation and compensation in the form of company stock (restricted stock compensation) for Directors.
+The annual monetary compensation decided at the Annual Shareholders Meeting held in June 2006 is within the total amount of 860 million yen, and the restricted stock compensation is within the total annual amount of 150 million yen (maximum number of shares to be paid is 50,000 per year) decided at the 76th Annual Shareholders Meeting held in June 2023.
+The specific amount of compensation for each Director is determined by the Board of Directors, and the Company has determined the amount in this manner (Article 361 of the Companies Act), the Company has established a decision policy pertaining to the content of such remuneration, a summary of which is as follows.

 The basic policy of the Company's remuneration system for Directors is to ensure that it functions sufficiently as an incentive for the sustainable enhancement of corporate value and that it is at an appropriate level based on the responsibilities of each position.
-Specifically, the remuneration system consists of two types of remuneration: basic remuneration, which is a monthly fixed amount of money determined based on the standard amount of remuneration for each position and taking into consideration the comprehensive evaluation of Directors made by the Executive Evaluation Committee chaired by the President, with an emphasis on their attitude toward medium- and long-term issues aimed at sustainable growth and the results of their efforts; and performance-linked remuneration, which is a money remuneration reflecting the performance indicators for each fiscal year that the management team as a whole bears.
+Specifically, the remuneration system consists of two types of monetary compensation: basic remuneration, which is a monthly fixed amount of money determined based on the standard amount of remuneration for each position and taking into consideration the comprehensive evaluation of Directors made by the Executive Evaluation Committee chaired by the President, with an emphasis on their attitude toward medium- and long-term issues aimed at sustainable growth and the results of their efforts; and performance-linked remuneration, which is a money remuneration reflecting the performance indicators for each fiscal year that the management team as a whole bears, and restricted stock compensation designed to provide incentives to increase corporate value over the medium to long term.